sudochmod777tanakrit/sudochmod777tanakrit/README.md

   </table>
 </div>

-I'm an Software Engineer Student
+I'm a Software Engineering student.

 - 🔭 I’m currently working as a freelancer, taking on a variety of projects to build my portfolio and skills.
 - 🌱 I’m learning software engineering, focusing on web development and improving my coding abilities.